 Does this game pose issues for Christian players?

-Although the games graphics only show silhouettes, violent deaths are common and often very graphically depicted.
+Some players may have concerns Although the game's graphics only show silhouettes, violent deaths are common and often very graphically depicted. |

 Screenshots